AutoGAN-based Dimension Reduction for Privacy Preservation: Methodology

-In this section, we introduce the Dimension Reduction Privacy (DR-Privacy), and define a formal definition of the $\epsilon$-DR Privacy to mathematically quantify/evaluate the mechanisms designed to preserve the DR-Privacy via dimension reduction.
-The DR-Privacy aims to achieve privacy-preserving via dimension reduction, which refers to transforming the data into a lower dimensional subspace, such that concealing the private information while preserving the underlying probabilistic characteristics, which can be utilized for machine learning purposes.
+We introduce the Dimension Reduction Privacy (DR-Privacy), and define a formal definition of the $\epsilon$-DR Privacy to mathematically quantify/evaluate the mechanisms designed to preserve the DR-Privacy via dimension reduction.
+The DR-Privacy aims to achieve privacy-preserving via dimension reduction, which refers to transforming the data into a lower dimensional subspace, such that the private information is concealed while the underlying probabilistic characteristics are preserved, which can be utilized for machine learning purposes.
 To quantify the DR-Privacy and guide us to design such DR functions, we define $\epsilon$-DR Privacy as follows.

-{\bf Definition 1: ($\epsilon$-DR Privacy)} A Dimension Reduction Function $F(\cdot)$ satisfies $\epsilon-DR$ Privacy if for each i.i.d. $m$-dimension input sample $x$ drawn from the same distribution $D$, and for a certain distance measure $dist(\cdot)$, we have
+{\bf Definition 1: ($\epsilon$-DR Privacy)} A Dimension Reduction Function $F(\cdot)$ satisfies $\epsilon$-DR Privacy if for each i.i.d. $m$-dimension input sample $x$ drawn from the same distribution $D$, and for a certain distance measure $dist(\cdot)$, we have